 Year in General

-One hundred eighty-five thousand four hundred forty people die in the third wave of the Flu Pandemic.
+One hundred eighty-five thousand four hundred forty people died in the third wave of the Flu Pandemic.

 Dial telephones were introduced by the American Telephone and Telegraph Company.
 The first rotary dial telephones in the Bell System were installed in Norfolk, Virginia.

-Albert Einstein’s theory of general relativity is confirmed when the Royal Astronomical Society sees the predicted effect during a solar eclipse.
+Albert Einstein’s theory of general relativity was confirmed when the Royal Astronomical Society saw the predicted effect during a solar eclipse.

 The pop-up toaster, short-wave radios, and arc welders were invented in the U.S. in 1919.